 A reinforcement learning demo learning a blackjack strategy.

-Q-Learning is a model-free approach, but within a few thousand rounds it should have learned to always hit when under 10, not to hit on a 19 or 20, and be more likely to hit when it has an ace.
+Q-Learning is a model-free approach (so it has no concept of how the game works at the start), but within a few thousand rounds it should have learned to always hit when under 10, not to hit on a 19 or 20, and be more likely to hit when it has an ace.